St. Peter's Episcopal Church

 Email Jay Howington at email@example.com call Cindy Howell at 598.1785 for more information.

-Adult Forum Series Join us at 11:30 am in the Parlor for profound discussions led by clergy, parishioners, or special guests.
+Adult Forum Series - Join us at 11:30 am in the Parlor for profound discussions led by clergy, parishioners, or special guests.
+Note: Adult Forum will resume when school starts in fall.

 The Music Academy, a Children's Music Program for children ages 4 and up follows the Royal School of Church Music comprehensive curriculum, “A Voice for Life,” that provides a framework for developing musical skills.
 Children in different age groups meet each Wednesday afternoon to learn musical skills and record their achievements on progress cards, as they work toward earning ribbon awards.
 They grow in self-confidence, personal expression, and even teamwork as they develop a lifelong appreciation for music.